idiap/bob/doc/TutorialsPerformance.rst

 the plotting or even use a different plotting system such as gnuplot.
-Have a look at the implementations at :py:mod:`bob.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suites you.
+Have a look at the implementations at :py:mod:`bob.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suits you.

 Full Applications
 -----------------